 Sepia tone was originally produced by adding a pigment made from the Sepia cuttlefish to the positive print of a photograph.
-The chemical process involved converts any remaining metallic silver to a sulphide which is much more resistant to breakdown over time.
+The chemical process involved converted any remaining metallic silver to a sulphide which is much more resistant to breakdown over time.
 This is why many “old time” photographs are sepia toned and those are the ones that have survived until today.
 People have started adding sepia tone digitally to the photographs now to get that same old look.
-Sepia tone looks terrible if you ask me.
+Sepia tone looks terrible on present day photos, if you ask me, especially when seen on the digital displays (monitors, mobile phones etc).
 Do not use it.
+It is not creative.
 If you are planning on a monochrome photograph, keep it simple and stick with true greys.

 Trap 4.
 Excess Saturation

 Sure colors are attractive, but excess is not.
 Think of colors as the various flavors in food.
 Image a red jam without any flavor or smell and just sweet taste.
 That is exactly what excess of saturation does to photographs.
 Those electric greens on vegetation and signal reds on flowers may catch the attention once but on closer observation they look ghastly.
-Our eyes tend to get adjusted to the saturation in front of us and so it is very easy to go overboard while editing photographs and increase it to unrealistic levels.
+The fine gradations go missing, the subjects look artificial.
+It can happen unintentionally too.
+While post-processing, our eyes tend to get adjusted to the saturation in front of us and so it is very easy to go overboard while editing photographs and increase it to unrealistic levels.
 Ideally, take a break every once in a few minutes and look away from the computer screen.
 Look at the colors around you and consider the amount of saturation they have.
 Set the amount of saturation you feel is fine and then lessen it a little.

 Trap 5.
 Excess Contrast